crowding/ansible-role-audio/index.md

 I have an Apple Airport Express -- an ancient one that [modern MacOS refuses to configure][express], even.
 It has an airplay output.
 Can I add it to this system?
-What I want is for PulseAudio to discover the device and add it to the available sinks.
+What I want is for PulseAudio to discover the Airport device and add it to the available sinks.

 [express][]
 [raop][https://www.reddit.com/r/linuxaudio/comments/cvlg5d/configuring_airplay_speaker_as_pulseaudio_sink/]